Colossal squid: Morphology

-The colossal squid shares features common to all squids: a mantle for locomotion, one pair of gills, and certain external characteristics like eight arms and two tentacles, a head, and two fins.
-In general, it is safe to describe the morphology and anatomy of the colossal squid the same way one would describe any other squid.
-However, there are certain morphological / anatomical characteristics that separate the colossal squid from other squids in its family: The colossal squid is the only squid in its family with hooks, either swivelling or three-pointed, equipped on its arms and tentacles.
+The colossal squid shares features common to all squids: a mantle for locomotion, one pair of gills, a beak or tooth, and certain external characteristics like eight arms and two tentacles, a head, and two fins.
+In general, the morphology and anatomy of the colossal squid are the same as any other squid.
+However, there are certain morphological characteristics that separate the colossal squid from other squids in its family: the colossal squid is the only squid in its family whose arms and tentacles are equipped with hooks, either swiveling or three-pointed.
 There are squids in other families that also have hooks, but no other squid in the family Cranchiidae.

-Unlike most squid species, the colossal squid exhibits abyssal gigantism; it is the heaviest living invertebrate species, reaching weights up to 495 kg.
+Unlike most squid species, the colossal squid exhibits abyssal gigantism, as it is the heaviest living invertebrate species, reaching weights up to 495 kg.
 For comparison, squids typically have a mantle length of about 30 cm and weigh about 100-200 g.

-The giant squid also exhibits deep-sea gigantism but the colossal squid is heavier.
-However, giant squids are usually longer: up to 13m, compared with up to 10m for colossal squid.